lambdaclass/cairo-vm/fuzzer/README.md

 ## diff_fuzzer
 To run the diff fuzzer on various cairo hints, go to the root of the project and run `make fuzzer-deps` if you haven't before, this should only be run once.
-Then, you can call `make diff-fuzz` to run the fuzzer.
+Then, you can call `make fuzzer-run-hint-diff` to run the fuzzer.
 For more documentaion, check out the diff_fuzzer [README](diff_fuzzer/README.md)